Create:Code Review BE Team

 What to work on

-The primary source for things to work on is the Code Review backend issue board for the current iteration cycle (don’t forget to filter by milestone!), which lists all of the Deliverable and Stretch issues scheduled for this cycle in priority order.
+The primary source for things to work on is the Code Review Release board for the current iteration cycle, which lists all of the Deliverable and Stretch issues scheduled for this cycle.

-The lists are compiled by the Product Manager following the [product prioritization process], with input from the team, engineering managers, and other stakeholders.
-The iteration cycle lasts from the 18th of one month until the 17th of the next, and is identified by the GitLab version set to be released.
+The lists are compiled by the Product Manager and Engineering Managers following the milestone planning process, with input from the team and other stakeholders.
+The iteration cycle start on the Monday before the 3rd Thursday of the month, and is identified by the GitLab version set to be released.

-There is also the Code Review backend assignment issue board (again, don’t forget to filter by milestone!), which shows the same Deliverable and Stretch issues, now grouped by assignee, with the left-most list listing issues not currently assigned to any backend engineer.
-On each list, the issues are again ordered by priority.
+There is also the Code Review backend assignment issue board, which shows the same Deliverable and Stretch issues, now grouped by assignee, with the left-most list listing issues not currently assigned to any backend engineer.

 What to work on first

-Deliverables are considered top priority and are expected to be done by the end of the iteration cycle on the 17th, in time for the monthly release.
+Deliverables are considered top priority and are expected to be done by the end of the iteration cycle on the Friday before the 3rd Thursday of the month, in time for the monthly release.

-These top priority issues are assigned to engineers on or ahead of the 18th of the month, when the iteration cycle is kicked off, and it is their responsibility to make a best effort to get them done during that cycle, and to inform their engineering manager if anything is standing in the way of their success.
-You can find the issues assigned to you on the Code Review backend assignment issue board (again, don’t forget to filter by milestone!).
+These top priority issues are assigned to engineers on or ahead of the start of the milestone, and it is their responsibility to make a best effort to get them done during that cycle, and to inform their engineering manager if anything is standing in the way of their success.
+You can find the issues assigned to you on the Code Review backend assignment issue board.

 Many things can happen during a month that can result in a deliverable not actually being completed by the end of a cycle, and while this usually indicates that the engineering manager was too optimistic in their estimation of the issue’s weight, or that an engineer’s other responsibilities ended up taking up more time than expected, this should never come as a surprise to the engineering manager.